Register for: Leading Inclusively Lab

 - Safe-to-fail experiments

 This is serious, engaging, and daring work.
-You will confront the way you see and experience social identity differences.
+You will confront the way you see and experience social identity and cultural differences.
 The program will challenge you to stretch your capacity to navigate across the differences that present the greatest challenge for you today.
 We believe this work is best done in small diverse groups where thought-provoking content is offered, dialogue is guided, open, and honest, and the learning is interactive and based on real-world situations.
-We will engage in developmentally grounded and social justice oriented activities and interactions across differences to increase capacity to better understand social identity differences and to develop culturally responsive and appropriate strategies for leading.
+We will engage in developmentally grounded and social justice oriented activities and interactions.
+We do this so as to increase our capacity to better understand social identity differences and to develop culturally responsive and appropriate strategies for leading.

 You will have a personal and experiential experience with this content.
-You will take the Intercultural Development Inventory (IDI) assessment and an adult development assessment (optional).
-The Intercultural Development Inventory (IDI) is an assessment tool designed to help individuals and groups assess and reflect on their orientation towards cultural sensitivity.
+You will take the Intercultural Development Inventory (IDI) assessment and an adult development assessment.
+The Intercultural Development Inventory (IDI) is an assessment tool designed to help individuals and groups assess and reflect on their orientation towards cultural differences.
 To engage and lead inclusively requires intercultural competence, or having the capacity to shift perspective and behavior with greater levels of complexity based on commonalities and differences with individuals and across cultures.
 This capacity is developmental and can expand with exposure to cultural differences, practice of inclusion, and an appropriate blend of challenge and support.
+That’s what we are about in this experience.

 Akasha is an associate with Cultivating Leadership.
 He stands for people’s growth and is especially interested in adult development across cultural differences.
 He does a good bit of work helping to foster diversity, equity, access, and inclusion in organizations and institutions of higher learning.
 He facilitates retreats and other experiences for connecting people across social identity differences, such as men’s retreat for heterosexual men and men from the LGBTQI+ community and developmental lab experiences for White and Black, Indigenous, People of Color.
 He teaches Gender Inequality and Developmental Psychology at St. George’s University in Grenada.
 He holds a Ph.D. in Human Development from Fielding Graduate University.
 He is a professional certified coach (PCC).